David Clifford

 David Clifford (Irish: Daithí Ó Clúmháin) (born 22 January 1999) is a Gaelic footballer who plays corner-forward or full-forward for the Kerry county team and at club level for Fossa and divisional side East Kerry.
 He is a two-time Senior Football All-Ireland winner, a six-time GAA/GPA All-Star and has won the GAA/GPA Footballer of the Year a record three times.
-He is widely regarded as the greatest player of his generation and as one of the best players of all time.
+He is the second highest scorer in the history of the All-Ireland Senior Football Championship.
+He is widely regarded as the greatest player of his generation and as one of the best of all time.

-He has also won two All-Ireland Minor Championships with Kerry, four Kerry County Championships with East Kerry, and the Hogan Cup with his school, St. Brendan's College, Killarney.
+In a decorated underage career he won two All-Ireland Minor Championships and 2 Munster Minor Football Championships with Kerry; and the Hogan Cup with his school, St. Brendan's College, Killarney.

+At club level with Fossa he has won the Kerry Intermediate Football Championship, Kerry Premier Junior Football Championship, Munster Junior Club Football Championship and an All-Ireland Junior Club Football Championship.
+With Divisional side East Kerry he has won 4 Kerry Senior Football Championship.